Penn State Mont Alto’s Go-60 Program

 Penn State’s Go-60 Program at Penn State Mont Alto waives tuition for up to six credits for individuals who are at least 60 years old, retired or working less than half-time, and a resident of Pennsylvania or a former Penn State student or University employee.

 Course participation is based on space availability at the start of the semester.
 Go-60 individuals must meet course prerequisites and purchase required textbooks and course materials.

-"Go-60" students may audit a credit course, which means the student follows the regular registration and payment procedure but does not receive a grade for the course.
-"Go-60" students who wish to audit a course must notify the Registrar's Office when they register.
+Go-60 students may audit a credit course, which means the student follows the regular registration and payment procedure but does not receive a course grade.
+Go-60 students wishing to audit a course must notify the Registrar when they register.

 The program does not apply to courses, non-credit workshops, conferences, and other activities offered by Penn State Continuing Education.

 The full academic calendar is online, and so the schedule of courses and course descriptions is available for viewing online.
 Please use Chrome or Mozilla Firefox, not Internet Explorer as your browser.